Driving is a calculated risk. A 2020 Esurance report found that every 1,000 miles, we face a 1 in 366 chance of being in a car accident.

 These crashes, like most on this list, are preventable.
 Despite this, thousands are injured in head-on collisions each year, especially in rural areas.

-When the Worst Happens, PARRIS is Here to Help
+When Car Accidents Happen, PARRIS is Here to Help

 If you or someone you know has been injured in a car accident, you know firsthand how the car collisions listed here can derail a person’s life.
 Car accidents can cause extensive personal injury, property damage, lost wages, and months of pain and suffering.